 Register of personal, pecuniary or business interests

-All the governors and associate members of St Joseph's listed in the table below have signed the Register of personal, pecuniary or business interests.
+All the governors and associate members of St Joseph's listed in the table on Our Governors page have signed the Register of personal, pecuniary or business interests.

 This is a declaration of any personal or business interest they or any relative or person closely connected with them, have with businesses or other organisations that may have dealings with the school.
 This could for example include owning or having a relative work for a business that had dealings with school; having a relative working in or for school or being a governor of another school.